Mr. Josh Anderson, Director of Development and Interim Director of Admissions

 Mrs. Susan Fobbe, 4th Grade Teacher

-Mrs. Fobbe has more than a decade of teaching experience, primarily in the 4th - through 8th grades.
-She has taught in the 4th and 5th grade during her time at Providence Academy.
-Mrs. Fobbe earned her degree in elementary education at St. Cloud State University.
-Mrs. Fobbe currently serves as a fourth grade teacher and Coordinator of fourth grade at Providence Academy.
+Mrs. Fobbe has nearly two decades of teaching experience, primarily in the fourth through eighth grades.
+She has taught in the fourth and fifth grade during her time at Providence Academy.
+Mrs. Fobbe earned her degree in elementary education at St. Cloud State University with a minor in information media.
+Mrs. Fobbe currently serves as a fourth grade teacher and coordinator of fourth grade at Providence Academy.
+She strives to build relationships with her students as they share, study, and learn to love one another in Christ.

 Mrs. Nancy Galgano, Lower School Director